 We’re all surrounded by myths.

-Whether it’s about bulls getting enraged by red cloaks or that the Great Wall of China is visible from the moon, the reality is that neither of these facts are true.
+Whether it’s about bulls getting enraged by red cloaks or that the Great Wall of China is visible from the moon, the reality is that neither of these statements are true.

 However, most people choose to believe these myths to be real because they don't find it useful enough to go deep into details to debunk them once & for all.